MIERUNE/GTFS-GO/README.md

 ## Acknowledgements

-Version2.0.0, which is added the frequency aggregating function, got technically and financially supported by [Toyota Mobility Foundation](https://toyotamobilityfoundation.jp/) and [Traffic Brain](https://t-brain.jp/).
+Version2.0.0, in which the frequency aggregating function is added, got technically and financially supported by [Toyota Mobility Foundation](https://toyotamobilityfoundation.jp/) and [Traffic Brain](https://t-brain.jp/).
 Thank you for great contributions!

 ## Contribution